mikepk/botocore/docs/source/reference/services/servicecatalog.rst

               The UTC timestamp of the creation time.

+            - **Active** *(boolean) --*

+              Indicates whether the product version is active.

         - **NextPageToken** *(string) --*

-          The page token to use to retrieve the next page of results for this operation.
-If there are no more pages, this value is null.
+          The page token to use to retrieve the next set of results.
+If there are no additional results, this value is null.